Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 You can use this feature a number of times equal to your rogue level, and you regain all expended uses when you finish a short or long rest.

 # Illusory Double
 Also starting at 3rd level, you learn the [[Minor Illusion]] cantrip if you don't already know it, and you can cast it as a bonus action.
-When you cast it to create an image, you can create a full-size image of yourself.
-If you do, for the duration you can use your bonus action to move the illusion to an unoccupied space within range and animate it to match its movement.
+When you cast it to create an image, you can expend one use of your Mirage feature to create a full-size image of yourself.
+If you do so, for the duration you can use your bonus action to move the illusion to an unoccupied space within range and animate it to match its movement.

+You have advantage on attacks against creatures that sre within 5 feet of both you and your illusion, given how distracting it is for the target.
+This has no effect on creatures that don't rely on sight or can see that it's an illusion.

 # Trick of the Light
-Starting at 9th level, when you cast [[Minor Illusion]] to create an illusory double of yourself, you have advantage on attacks against creatures that sre within 5 feet of both you and your illusion, given how distracting it is for the target.
+Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
+Once you do so, you can't do it again until you finish a short or long rest.
+For the duration, you can cast [[Minor Illusion]] without ending the effect.

 # Artful Riposte
 Starting at 13th level, when a creature misses you with a melee attack, you can use your reaction to expend one use of your Mirage feature and make a melee attack against that creature.